dirkolbrich/todo.txt-php/README.md

 * Ability to sort and filter the tasks.
 * Retrieve different lists for todo, done and deleted tasks as separate strings to write these back into separate files.

-File loading or writing is not supported.
-There are a lot of other packages, which handle this task better and it should be the task of the consuming app (separation of concern).
+File reading or writing is not supported.
+There are a lot of other packages, which handle this task better and it should be the task of the consuming app.

-##Quickstart
+## Quickstart

 ```php
 use TodoTxt;